 1/2 cup steel cut oats

-1 cup oat milk (or milk of choice)
+1 cup oat milk (or nut milk of choice, such as homemade almond milk)

 1/4 cup almond, chopped